MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 <br></br>
 <details><summary>Expand to know more</summary>

-Apps must not ask users to make payments within the Teams interface and transmit financial information to users through a bot interface.
+Apps must not ask users to make payments within the Teams interface and transmit financial information to users through a bot interface. [*Mandatory Fix*]

 :::image type="content" source="../../../../assets/images/submission/validation-financial-information-1.png" alt-text="validation-financial-info":::

-You may provide link to secure external payment services only if you disclose it in your terms of use, privacy policy, profile page, or website before the user agrees to use the app.
+You may provide link to secure external payment services only if you disclose it in your terms of use, privacy policy, profile page, or website before the user agrees to use the app. [*Mandatory Fix*]

-Don't facilitate payments through an app for goods or services prohibited by [General policy number 100.10 Inappropriate content](/legal/marketplace/certification-policies#10010-inappropriate-content).
+Don't facilitate payments through an app for goods or services prohibited by [General policy number 100.10 Inappropriate content](/legal/marketplace/certification-policies#10010-inappropriate-content). [*Mandatory Fix*]

 Apps running on the iOS or Android version of Teams must adhere to the following guidelines:

-* Apps must not include in-app purchases, trial offers, or UI that aims to upsell users to paid versions or online stores to purchase other content, apps, or add-ins.
+* Apps must not include in-app purchases, trial offers, or UI that aims to upsell users to paid versions or online stores to purchase other content, apps, or add-ins. [*Mandatory Fix*]

     :::image type="content" source="../../../../assets/images/submission/validation-financial-information-in-app-purchase.png" alt-text="validation-financial-info-in-app-purchase":::

     :::image type="content" source="../../../../assets/images/submission/validation-financial-information-online-stores.png" alt-text="validation-online-store":::

 * If your app requires an account, users can sign up for an account at no charge.
-The use of the term **free** or **free account** is prohibited.
+The use of the term **free** or **free account** is prohibited. [*Mandatory Fix*]
 * You can determine whether an account is active indefinitely or for a limited time.
-When the account expires the app must not show UI, text, or links indicating the need to pay.
+When the account expires the app must not show UI, text, or links indicating the need to pay. [*Mandatory Fix*]
-* Your app's privacy policy and terms of use must be free of any commerce-related UI or links.
+* Your app's privacy policy and terms of use must be free of any commerce-related UI or links. [*Mandatory Fix*]

 </details>